santiago-alles/fake.results/README.md

 Arguments
 ------------------

 <code>parties</code> A vector of party labels to be used in the data generation.
-If not defined, fake labels will be used.
+If not defined, a random number of parties -from two to five parties per electoral district- will be created, using fake labels.

 <code>num.districts</code> Number of electoral districts.
 If not defined, a random number of districts will be used.